-NOTE: The authenticator must be reset to return the current minimum PIN length to the preconfigured minimum PIN length.
+NOTE: The authenticator must be reset to return the current minimum PIN length to the configured minimum PIN length.

 - 4. If the value of forceChangePin is true, then: - 1.
 If the value of clientPIN is false, then return CTAP2_ERR_PIN_NOT_SET. - 2.
-Let the value of the force PINChange authenticator GetInfo response member be true.
+Let the value of the force PINChange member of the authenticator GetInfo response be true.